hammy275/mc-server-web/README.md

 This project is mainly intended for friend groups with one person doing DIY server hosting.

-## Note
+## Notes and Limitations

+### Scope

+This project is not intended for scale.
+There are _many_ design decisions that were made for the sake of simplicity over scalability or reliability.
+The intended scope for this software is to be run on a single machine, with the target audience being a group of friends to the host.

+### On Accepting PRs

 This was built for personal use.
 PRs likely will not be accepted, and any support is very unlikely to be provided.
-Bug reports are still very much accepted, though, and you're of course free to do anything as permitted by the license located in the `LICENSE` file.
+Bug reports are still very much accepted, though, and you're of course free to do anything with this software so long as you follow the license located in the `LICENSE` file of this repository.

+### Thanks

 Thanks to <https://blog.miguelgrinberg.com/post/oauth-authentication-with-flask-in-2023> for the understanding and implementation of OAuth2.
 The code for the tutorial is found [here](https://github.com/miguelgrinberg/flask-oauth-example).